 Mark’s practice encompasses a wide range of commercial litigation and arbitration.

-He appears regularly in the English Courts, including the specialist Commercial Court, Admiralty Court and the Court of Appeal.
-During the last couple of years, he has been instructed to act as sole counsel for clients on appeals to the Court of Appeal on 4 occasions.
-In many of his cases, Mark is and has been pitted against leading QCs.
-He also provides expert evidence on English law for use in foreign proceedings.
+He acts in arbitrations both in London and abroad, and appears regularly in the English Courts, including the specialist Commercial Court, Admiralty Court and the Court of Appeal.
+During the last few years, he has been instructed to act as sole counsel for clients on appeals to the Court of Appeal on 4 occasions.
+In many of his cases, Mark is regularly pitted against leading QCs.

 Mark accepts appointments as an arbitrator, whether by a party, as a chairman, or as a sole arbitrator.
 In appropriate cases, he may be appointed as a sole arbitrator to determine lower value or simpler disputes on the basis of papers and written submissions alone.
 He is always willing to adopt suitable procedures designed to achieve the fair resolution of a dispute in a proportionate, cost-effective and swift manner.
 Please contact the clerks for further information about appointing Mark as an arbitrator.